 Get noticed, Stay Safe

-Now, outside of staying out of blind spots and remaining aware of the drivers around you, there are a number of things that you can do that can increase the chances of a driver seeing you and perceiving you.
+Now, outside of staying out of blind spots and remaining aware of the drivers around you, there are several actions you can take to increase the chances of a driver seeing and perceiving you.
 Yes, there is a difference.

-Seeing you– The driver goes through the physical motion of having their eyes pass over you.
-This alone is no guarantee that the driver will know that you are there and avoid crossing into your lane because they are trying to re-tweet a cute kitten.
+Seeing you, the driver goes through the physical motion of having their eyes pass over you.
+This alone is no guarantee that the driver will know you are there and avoid crossing into your lane, especially if they’re trying to retweet a cute kitten.

-We all know a time where we have been driving and we could have sworn that we checked our rearview mirror before we started to merge, only to be met with a honk from the person beside you.
-You may very well have looked, but you did not register the car there.
+We’ve all been there: driving and convinced we’ve checked our rearview mirror before merging, only to get a honk from the person beside us.
+You may have looked, but you didn’t register the car there.

 Stay visible

 This is the obvious one.
-If you have gone through your motorcycle safety class, they have given you the rundown on the proper riding position, avoiding car blind spots, and giving a proper cushion to other drivers.
+Suppose you have gone through your motorcycle safety class.
+In that case, they have given you the rundown on the proper riding position, avoiding car blind spots, and giving an adequate cushion to other drivers.

 Don’t speed!

-All of us have had our moments where we want to stretch our bike’s legs but one thing this does is increase the probability that other drivers will not have the opportunity to see and perceive you.
+All of us have had moments when we want to stretch our bike’s legs, but this increases the likelihood that other drivers won’t notice you.
 If you are out of sight when the driver checks his mirrors first and have shot into his blind spot by the second time he checks and changes lanes, then you may find yourself off the road.

-The lighter your bike produces the more likely the headlights will catch attention.
-I have seen a number of bikes that have just blended into a group of headlights at night.
+The lighter your bike produces, the more likely the headlights will catch attention.
+I have seen several bikes that have just blended into a group of headlights at night.

 Style

-This is the one that not a lot of people think about but is extremely important and might make the difference between seeing and perceiving.
+This is the one that many people overlook, yet it is essential and might make the difference between seeing and perceiving.

-You might be scratching your head for this one but what I am talking about is the overall look of you and your bike.
-If you ride a black bike with a grey riding jacket and black or grey helmet then the person driving next to you might not even give you a second look…and we need them to give you a second look.
+You might be scratching your head for this one, but what I am talking about is the overall look of you and your bike.
+If you ride a black motorcycle with a grey riding jacket and black or grey helmet, then the person driving next to you might not even give you a second look — and we need them to provide you with a second look.

-Check out the YouTube video of the Predator bike in which the rider is dressed exactly as the character Predator and he is riding a pretty evil-looking bike.
+Check out the YouTube video of the Predator bike, where the rider is dressed exactly like the character Predator and is riding a pretty evil-looking bike.

-Now, how likely is that rider to actually go unnoticed on the expressway?
-The answer is he is most likely stared at constantly which also means that he is highly perceived.
+Now, how likely is it that the rider will actually go unnoticed on the expressway?
+The answer is he is most likely stared at constantl,y which also means that he is highly perceived.

 PERCEIVE you and see you on the road